 Whatever your reason for needing an oversized litter box, here are the best options on the market today!

 My Top Pick

-My favorite extra large litter box is the Petmate Clean Step Litter Dome.
-Not only is this litter box 50% bigger than usual litter pans, making it ideal for larger breeds, but it also has a ramp so is great for older cats that need a bigger place to go.
+My favorite large cat litter box is the Petmate Clean Step Litter Dome.
+Not only is this litter box 50% bigger than usual litter pans, making it ideal for larger breeds, but it also has a ramp, so it is great for older cats that need a bigger place to go.

-It comes in several colors, helps minimize odors, and easily fits my Maine Coon mix in comfortably.
+It comes in several colors, helps minimize odors, and easily fits my Maine Coon mix.

 Just in case this isn’t the litter box for you, keep reading for all my other top oversized litter boxes for cats.
 There is bound to be one that you and your pet will love!

 Best Extra Large Litter Boxes for Big Cats